Posted:October 04, 2022

 “I feel at home here.
 Century College Nursing instructor Rose Raleigh first took me to St. John’s,” Foua remembers.
 “Now, when I see Century Nursing students come to my unit, some are scared.
 I tell them, ‘I used to be you.
 Century College invested in me the way Century College is investing in you.’”

 Foua is a familiar face among her Hmong patients, and her fluency in both English and Hmong is a comfort to them.
-In addition, Foua is the host of the "Foua Vang Show" on 3HmongTV, a community news outlet. let host on Twin Cities Hmong TV, where she interviews doctors on health issues, such as Covid-19 and vaccinations in the Hmong population, and other prominent guests.
+In addition, Foua is the host of the “Foua Vang Show” on 3HmongTV, a community news outlet, where she interviews doctors and other prominent guests on health issues, such as Covid-19 and vaccinations in the Hmong population.
 One of her objectives is to help educate the Hmong community.
 “There was so much misinformation, especially during the beginning of the pandemic,” Foua notes.

 Co-Founding the Hmong Nurses Association